 Here’s the old tired Archaic 1950s style processes:

-- Agency presents 3 scripts, and says which one is their favourite.
-Potentially de-motivator if you ask for their favourite and then dismiss it.
+- Agency presents 3 scripts and says which one is their favorite.
+Potentially de-motivator if you ask for their favorite and then dismiss it.
 A better question is “which spot did you find you kept coming back to, as you worked the process”.